bleaktwig/zshortguide/README.md

 * For the PUB/SUB pattern, we use the XPUB/XSUB intermediary.
 PUB(s) connect to a proxy via its XSUB socket, and this proxy send the messages to the SUB(s) using its XPUB socket.
 * For the REQ/REP, we can add flexibility to the network by using a broker with the DEALER/ROUTER sockets.
 REQ(s) connect to the broker through the ROUTER socket, which sends the messages to the REP(s) through the DEALER socket.
 DEALER and ROUTER are non-blocking.

-    * It turns out that the common broker with a ROUTER and DEALER sockets is so useful that it's included in ZMQ as a stand-alone function: `zmq_proxy(frontend, backend, capture)`, where `frontend` is the socket facing clients, `backend` is the socket facing services and `capture` is an optional socket to capture the data sent.
+It turns out that the common broker with a ROUTER and DEALER sockets is so useful that it's included in ZMQ as a stand-alone function: `zmq_proxy(frontend, backend, capture)`, where `frontend` is the socket facing clients, `backend` is the socket facing services and `capture` is an optional socket to capture the data sent.
 In practice, you should usually stick to ROUTER/DEALER, XSUB/XPUB and PULL/PUSH for the `frontend` and `backend` sockets.
+This is implemented in `exercises/msgqueue.c` if you wanna take a gander.

 ### Transport Bridging
 A bridge is a small application that speaks one protocol at one socket and converts to/from a second protocol at another.
 An interpreter, if you like.
 A bridge can be built, for example, to communicate PUBs based on ZMQ to SUBs based on another type of network, while the bridge connects to an XSUB and an XPUB sockets.